Critical first steps in emergency media management: what to do and when

 - Identify and share stories, photos and media hooks featuring women and highlight how CARE’s response is particularly helping/empowering women.

 - Establish a media contact list and a media log to keep a written record of when contacts with the media take place, the name of the journalist and subjects discussed.
-Alert the relevant CIM if you have contact with a journalist from their market.
+Alert the relevant CI Member if you have contact with a journalist from their market.

 - Proactively develop relationships with media on the ground for maximum coverage.